ceramicnetwork/specs/doctypes/account-link.md

 ## Update rules

 An account link can only link from one account to one 3ID.
 Any update that violates this (and thus has an invalid proof) will not be accepted.
-All signatures need to be signed by the account specified in the `owners` property.
+All signatures need to be signed by the account specified in the `
+` property.
 The `owners` property can not be changed.

 ## Examples